Battle of Shanghai: Combat near Guangfu (October 2 – November 1)

-On October 18, 1937, after a day of hard fighting, the 65th infantry regiment occupied the northern part of Laoluzhai, and the 104th infantry regiment occupied the corner of Sanjiacun.
-At the same time, the 958th regiment was replaced by the 959th regiment due to heavy casualties.
-The next day, the 65th infantry regiment, with the support of 39 howitzers and the main force of the 13th division's artillery regiment, repeatedly attacked the Laoluzhai position, at one point breaking through the Chinese defense but was immediately driven back by the Chinese 13th division's counterattack.
+On October 18, 1937, after a day of hard fighting, the 65th Infantry Regiment occupied the northern part of Laoluzhai, and the 104th Infantry Regiment occupied the corner of Sanjiacun.
+At the same time, the 958th Regiment was replaced by the 959th Regiment due to heavy casualties.
+The next day, the 65th Infantry Regiment, with the support of 39 howitzers and the main force of the 13th Division's artillery regiment, repeatedly attacked the Laoluzhai position, at one point breaking through the Chinese defense but was immediately driven back by the Chinese 13th Division's counterattack.
 As a result of heavy casualties in many days of fighting, the Chinese division had to deploy the engineer battalion and special forces company to the first defense line.
-The 104th infantry regiment bombarded the Sanjiacun position all day long, causing more than 50% casualties for the 1st battalion of the 959th regiment.
-On October 20, the 104th infantry regiment, with close air and artillery support, finally broke through the first defense line at Sanjiacun, killing all the defenders.
-On October 21, the 58th infantry regiment launched a massive attack under the cover of aircraft and artillery at the Chinese 13th division's position at Xinmuqiao (新木橋).
+At the same time, the 104th Infantry Regiment bombarded the Sanjiacun position all day long, causing more than 50% casualties for the 1st Battalion of the 959th Regiment.
+On October 20, the 104th Infantry Regiment, with close air and artillery support, finally broke through the first defense line at Sanjiacun, killing all the defenders.
+On October 21, the 58th Infantry Regiment launched a massive attack under the cover of aircraft and artillery at the Chinese 13th Division's position at Xinmuqiao (新木橋).
 The Chinese division resisted with all their strength, but the unit had been exhausted after two weeks of fighting.
-Xinmuqiao fell, and the 58th infantry regiment tried to use the momentum to capture Guangfu in one fell swoop, but was blocked by the remnants of the Chinese 13th division supported by a battalion of the 160th division.
-The 116th infantry regiment attacked and occupied Daijiazhai (戴家宅) south of Xinmuqiao to support the 58th infantry regiment.
-At dawn on October 22, the Chinese 13th division completed its handover of the forward positions of Guangfu to the 98th division, and withdrew to Taicang (太倉) for reorganization.
+Xinmuqiao fell, and the 58th Infantry Regiment tried to use the momentum to capture Guangfu in one fell swoop, but was blocked by the remnants of the Chinese 13th Division supported by a battalion of the 160th Division.
+The 116th Infantry Regiment attacked and occupied Daijiazhai (戴家宅) south of Xinmuqiao to support the 58th Infantry Regiment.
+At dawn on October 22, the Chinese 13th Division completed its handover of the forward positions of Guangfu to the 98th Division, and withdrew to Taicang (太倉) for reorganization.

-Since mid-September, the 98th division had been recovering from its losses it had suffered in the battles of Yuepu and Baoshan.
-After reaching Guangfu, it immediately sent the 292nd brigade to launch a counterattack against the 58th infantry regiment on the night of October 21.
-At the same time, the 66th corps formed its own assault team consisting of one regiment from the 159th division and three regiments from the 160th division and participated in the counterattack.
-The 9th division and 57th division of the Central Army in the peripherals each sent one battalion for the attack.
-The Japanese 13th division struggled under the assault of more than six regiments, and both sides suffered heavy casualties.
+Since mid-September, the 98th Division had been recovering from the losses it had suffered in the battles of Yuepu and Baoshan.
+After reaching Guangfu, it immediately sent the 292nd Brigade to launch a counterattack against the 58th Infantry Regiment on the night of October 21.
+At the same time, the 66th Army formed its own assault team consisting of one regiment from the 159th Division and three regiments from the 160th Division and participated in the counterattack.
+The 9th Division and 57th Division of the Central Army in the peripherals each sent one battalion for the attack.
+The Japanese 13th Division struggled under the assault of more than six regiments, and both sides suffered heavy casualties.
 On the morning of October 22, 1937, the counterattack was called off and each Chinese unit returned to their defensive positions.
-In these two days, the 13th division recorded 727 of its soldiers being wounded in action.
+In these two days, the 13th Division recorded 727 of its soldiers being wounded in action.